Paresh Rawal confirms Narendra Modi biopic: It will be a hugely challenging role

 While the project was announced last year, we did not know much about its progress.
 In an exclusive chat with indianexpress.com, Rawal finally confirmed that the film will go on floors in the coming months.

-“We are just locking the script and hopefully it will be finished by August 15, and we will begin to shoot it in September or October,” said Paresh Rawal.
+“We are just locking the script and hopefully it will finish soon, and we will begin to shoot it in September or October,” said Paresh Rawal.

 Rawal, a BJP leader and a Member of Parliament himself, had previously said that getting into the shoes of PM Modi won’t be easy.
 “It will be a hugely challenging role,” he remarked.